Consensus Multiplicative Weights Update: Learning to Learn using Projector-based Game Signatures: CMWU: Consensus Multiplicative Weights Update

 \textbf{Key insights}.
-There are two main insights in our extension of consensus optimization to the constrained setting. \col{\textbf{(1)}} what is the constrained equivalent of the classical, unconstrained Hessian $AA^T$, and of its invertibility requirement guaranteeing its positive-definiteness so as to "bend" the eigenvalues of the game Jacobian below one? \col{\textbf{(2)}} how can we design a Hessian-based update rule that admits any NE as a fixed point?
+We recall that in the unconstrained case, players' gradients are perturbed by the Hessian terms $AA^Tx$, $A^TAy$ to yield convergence, cf. details in appendix.
+There are two main insights in our extension of consensus optimization to the constrained setting. \col{\textbf{(1)}} what is the constrained equivalent of the unconstrained Hessian $AA^T$, and of its invertibility requirement guaranteeing its positive-definiteness so as to "bend" the eigenvalues of the game Jacobian below one? \col{\textbf{(2)}} how can we design a Hessian-based update rule that admits any NE as a fixed point?
 For \col{\textbf{(1)}}, we introduce in definition \ref{hess} "renormalized" versions $H_x:=A^TD_xA$, $H_y:=AD_yA^T$ of the classical Hessian that we call \textbf{\col{simplex-Hessians}}.
 One way to see this renormalization is from the fact that, by commutativity of the spectrum of a matrix product, $sp(AB)=sp(BA)$, we can see the spectrum of $H_x$ and $H_y$ as scaled versions of that of $AA^T$.
 Related to invertibility, games like rock-paper-scissors do not have an invertible payoff matrix.
 Interestingly, our local convergence theorem \ref{t1} requires a \textbf{\col{weak invertibility}} condition (definition \ref{wi}), where weak is both in the sense that it accommodates non-square matrices, and that it requires invertibility only on the subspace of vectors whose coordinates sum to zero.
 This is a relatively weak condition that explains why the algorithm works well for a large class of payoffs, including rock-paper-scissors.
 Finally, for \col{\textbf{(2)}}, a key observation is that equilibrium properties specifically make all NE be fixed points of the simplex-Hessian based CMWU update (proposition \ref{sp}).
 Due to the simplex constraint, it is quite difficult to find update rules that admit NE as fixed points, since tweaking one coordinate impacts the others.

 \begin{definition} \col{\textbf{(simplex-Hessians)}} The simplex-Hessians $\col{H_x} \in \mathcal{M}_{m,m}$, $\col{H_y} \in \mathcal{M}_{n,n}$ associated to $x \in \Delta_n$, $y \in \Delta_m$ are defined as $H_x:=A^TD_xA$, $H_y:=AD_yA^T$. \end{definition}